aquavis12/AWS-Daily-Helper-Assistant/README.md

 ```bash
 agentcore configure --entrypoint my-agent.py
 ```
+This command will:

-This will set up the necessary configuration for deployment.
+- Set up the necessary configuration for deployment
+- Create a Dockerfile for containerization
+- Prepare your agent for AWS deployment

 ### Step 2: Local Testing (Optional)